What this means for residents

 A coordinated process would let residents respond through one clear, familiar channel while keeping residents in control of their own participation.

 Residents who choose to participate could register cameras or upload relevant footage through a City-managed system.
-Village leaders could help coordinate communication between residents, police, neighbours, and the neighbourhood councillor, so requests are handled clearly, respectfully, and with local accountability.
+Local Representatives could help coordinate communication between residents, police, neighbours, and the Ward Councillor, so requests are handled clearly, respectfully, and with local accountability.

 A good camera-footage program should include:

-• a review path through the neighbourhood councillor or City process when a request needs extra care.
+- a review path through the Ward Councillor or City process when a request needs extra care.

 The goal is practical community safety with simple participation, better information, and stronger trust between neighbours, police, councillors, and the City, so residents can help one another in moments that matter.